jiajian-xiao/jiajian-xiao.github.io/index.md

 2014 - 2016     Software Developer  [TUMCREATE](https://www.tum-create.edu.sg/), Singapore

 ## Research Projects

+I am a key team member in a number of local (Singapore) and international (collaborating with research entities in Germany, Austria and China) research projects.

 ### [- TUMCREATE-The Center for Electromobility in Megacities](https://www.tum-create.edu.sg/about/center-electromobility-megacities) 2011-2016
 TUMCREATE broke new ground in the field of electric vehicle research and development.
 Over 120 scientists, researchers and engineers and more than 12 Chair Professors conducted pioneering research in ten different fields.
 These included new battery materials and storage, innovative EV designs, low-energy air-conditioning, transportation system optimisation, and energy storage.